sergmoro1/laravel-imageable/README.md

 since this is a copy of a similar package file.

 ### JS
-To upload images and work with additional fields related to images, add two lines to app.js
+To upload images and work with additional fields related to images, add two lines to `app.js`.
 ```
 require('./imageable/axiosUpload.js');
 require('./imageable/imageLine.js');
 ```

 If you want to upload more than one file for a specific model, you can add a plugin for sorting of images [Sortable](https://github.com/SortableJS/Sortable).
 This is important when you want to change the order of image output in frontend or want to use the first image as the main image.
 Sorting is performed by drag & drop the mouse.
-Add code below for images sorting.
+Add a line below for images sorting to `app.js`.
 ```
 require('./imageable/sortable.js');
 ```